(Disclosure: Some of the links below may be affiliate links)

-If you enter in several of these categories, you will need both a Revolut and a TransferWise.
-This will be the most optimal combination to reduce the fees.
+If you enter several of these categories, you will need both a Revolut and a TransferWise.
+It will be the most optimal combination to reduce the fees.

 There has been some recent controversy about Revolut.
 If you follow financial news, you probably have heard some of them.

-In early 2019, it was reported that thousands of suspicious transactions were allowed to go through the Revolut system.
-It was shown that Revolut switched off their screening system.
-It is not known why the system was not activated.
-After the news, the system was reactivated.
+In early 2019, the news reported that thousands of suspicious transactions were allowed to go through the Revolut system.
+They showed that Revolut switched off their screening system.
+We do not know why the system was not activated.
+After the news, they reactivated the system.
 But this is worrisome.

 Shortly after this event, the Chief Financial Officer (CFO) of Revolut stepped down, increasing the controversy and conjectures around Revolut.
-He said he stepped down because Revolut was become too big too fast and was not capable of handling all these changes.
+He said he stepped down because Revolut was becoming too big too fast and could not handle all these changes.